Simple and tight device-independent security proofs: Introduction

+As already mentioned, beyond the first-order term in~\eqref{eq:main_thm-inf} our result also provides control over the constant~$c_2$ in front of the second-order term.
+Such control is a necessary condition for any application where finite values of $n$ need to be considered, such as in cryptography, and even more so quantum cryptography, where values of $n$ that can be achieved in practice remain relatively small.
+(See e.g. Figure~\ref{fig:qkd_rates_n_mod}, where one can see that finite-size effects can play an important role up to even moderately large values of $n\approx 10^{10}$.)
+As loophole-free Bell tests (a necessity for DI cryptography) are finally being realized~\cite{hensen2015loophole,shalm2015strong,giustina2015significant}, the ability to derive essentially optimal values for $c_1$ and $c_2$ considerably decreases the gap between theory and experiments, thereby marking an important step towards practical DI protocols and their implementations.

-We provide two concrete applications.
-To begin with, we consider a DIQKD protocol based on the CHSH inequality and prove its security.
-The achieved key rates and noise tolerance are significantly higher than previous works.
+We provide two concrete applications for Theorem~\ref{eq:main_thm-inf}.
+To begin with, we consider a DIQKD protocol based on the CHSH game, and prove its security.
+The achieved key rates and noise tolerance are significantly higher than in previous works.
 For large enough number of rounds $n$, the key rate as a function of the noise tolerance essentially coincides with the optimal result of~\cite{pironio2009device}, derived for the restricted i.i.d.\@ and asymptotic case.
 In particular, as in~\cite{pironio2009device}, we show that the protocol can tolerate up to the optimal error rate of~$7.1\%$ while still producing a positive key rate.
 (For comparison\footnote{The noise models of the two works are a bit different; the value of $1.6\%$ is the relevant one after equating the models.}, in~\cite{vazirani2014fully} the maximal noise tolerance was~$1.6\%$).
 Moreover, the achieved key rates are comparable to those achieved in device-\emph{dependent} QKD protocols~\cite{scarani2008quantum,scarani2008security} already starting from $n=10^6$.
-(For further details and curves see Section~\ref{sec:qkd_curves}).
+(For further details and plots see Section~\ref{sec:qkd_curves}).
 As a second application we consider a randomness expansion protocol based on the CHSH inequality.
 Here as well, we obtain an expansion rate which is essentially the same as the optimal rate achieved in~\cite{pironio2010random} in the case of \emph{classical} adversaries only, while our result holds against \emph{quantum} adversaries.
 This is much better than the rates obtained in previous works~\cite{vazirani2012certifiable,miller2014robust,miller2014universal}.